Juliaca: Climate

+Juliaca features a subtropical highland climate (Köppen: Cwb, Trewartha: Cwlk), with cool to cold temperatures most of the year.
+The average annual precipitation is 610 mm.
+Winters are dry with freezing nights and mornings, and pleasant afternoon temperatures.

 Economy

 Juliaca is a large trade center for goods and services, and is considered the financial capital of the Puno region.
 Trade is its principal economic activity, comprising 26.5% of the Labor force.
 In 2008, Juliaca had 15,439 commercial establishments, which amounts to 41% of trade done in the Puno region.
 It is the commercial hub for the La Rinconada high-altitude city of informal gold mining.

 The city of Juliaca has become a center of capital investment.
 As a result, poverty has been reduced, and increased per capita income has come to some of its residents.